PatrickDegner/Azure_Event_Driven_Database_Ingestion/README.md

 The files will be pushed to Blob Storage and the Workflow will catch them and ingest into the Database.

-You can push a file every microsecond.
+You can push a file every millisecond if you want.
 The Workflow will pick them up and ingest.